darkn3rd/script-tut/README.md

 ### The Lessons

-These are the overall plan for 14 topics and about 47 lessons (varies per language support for functionality):
+This is the overall plan for 14 topics and about 47 lessons (varies per language support for functionality):

 #### Part I